jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-06-the-power-of-look.md

 Seeing isn’t sin.
 But staring can become it.

----

 ### The Brain Follows the Eyes

 Psychologically, this is also true.
 Research on the Reticular Activating System (RAS) shows that our brain filters and amplifies the information we focus on (Moruzzi & Magoun, 1949; later studies in attention and cognition).
 Likewise, the concept of neuroplasticity, our brain’s ability to rewire based on repeated focus, has been widely documented in neuroscience (see Norman Doidge’s *The Brain That Changes Itself* for an accessible overview).

-Studies in neuroscience tell us that what we focus on activates something called the *Reticular Activating System (RAS)* a filter in the brain that starts prioritizing what we dwell on.
+- Studies in neuroscience tell us that what we focus on activates something called the *Reticular Activating System (RAS)* a filter in the brain that starts prioritizing what we dwell on.
 The more we look, the more we want.
 The more we want, the more our behavior bends toward it.

-*Neuroplasticity* supports this too,your brain rewires itself around your focus.
+- *Neuroplasticity* supports this too, your brain rewires itself around your focus.
 Stare long enough at something, and your desire adapts to want more of it.

-Even sports psychology says the same thing: *“Look where you want to go.”* Cyclists and skiers are taught that if they look at a tree, they’ll hit it.
+- Even sports psychology says the same thing: *“Look where you want to go.”* Cyclists and skiers are taught that if they look at a tree, they’ll hit it.
 If they look at the path, they’ll follow it.

 Where your eyes go, your feet will follow.